What parents need to know

 What's the story?

-As this movie opens, things are not going well for Peter Parker (Tobey Maguire).
+As SPIDER-MAN 2 opens, things are not going well for Peter Parker (Tobey Maguire).
 Along with the constant need to come to the rescue, Aunt May may lose her home, his school work is suffering, his best friend Harry (James Franco) is still angry because Peter won't tell him what really happened the night Spider-Man killed his father, and Mary Jane (Kirsten Dunst), the girl he loves, is giving up on him because he can't tell her who he really is or how he really feels.
 Harry introduces Peter to the brilliant scientist, Dr. Otto Octavius (Alfred Molina), whose devotion to his wife and his work are inspiring.
 Harry is financing the doctor's experiments with fusion energy, which are so complex and dangerous that they must be conducted with tentacle-like mechanical arms that are controlled by artificial intelligence.
 But the experiment goes terribly, tragically wrong and the doctor's wife is killed.
 The four artificial arms are fused to Octavius' spine.
 Devastated by the loss and overtaken by the arms, which move like serpents, he becomes a villain known as Doc Ock, stealing what he needs to resume his experiments.
 But Harry controls one of those ingredients, and he says he will give it to Doc Ock in exchange for Spider-Man.

 Is it any good?